 3. Eco-friendly light bulbs

 Pick up some energy-efficient bulbs, bust out those “screw in the lightbulb” dance moves and bobs your uncle (or maybe he’s not … LOL).
-Either way, this is such a simple thing you can do, you will have to replace them eventually, why not opt for the bulbs that will save you some money (in the long run!) and last longer?
+Either way, this is such a simple thing you can do to live a more sustainable life.
+You will have to replace them eventually, why not opt for the bulbs that will save you some money (in the long run!) and last longer?

 4. Turn off the faucet